nirzaf/nirzaf/README.md

 [![Fazrin's Github Stats](https://github-readme-stats.vercel.app/api?username=nirzaf&count_private=true&theme=default&show_icons=true)](https://github.com/nirzaf)

-## Software Engineer (.NET/C#)
+# Senior Full-Stack Software Engineer (.NET/C#)

-I am a software engineer with more than 14 years of expertise in .NET and C#.
-I have a proven track record of developing robust and scalable web and desktop applications for various domains and industries.
+I am a senior full-stack software engineer with over 14 years of experience in developing high-performance, scalable web, desktop, and cloud-based applications using .NET and C#.
+My career has been marked by successfully delivering complex solutions across multiple domains, demonstrating leadership in team management, and consistently adopting and mastering the latest technologies.

-### Skills and Qualifications
+## Skills and Qualifications
-- Deep understanding of the .NET framework and its powerful features, such as LINQ, Entity Framework, ASP.NET MVC, WPF, Blazor, REST APIs, WebSockets and more.
-- Proficient in C#, with the ability to write clean, efficient, and maintainable code that follows best practices and standards.
-- Experienced in using various tools and technologies, such as Jetbrains Rider, Visual Studio, SQL Server, Git, Azure DevOps, etc.
-- Familiar with agile methodologies, such as Scrum and Kanban, and able to work effectively in a team environment.
-- Excellent communication and problem-solving skills, with a strong attention to detail and quality.
+- **.NET Ecosystem Mastery**: Extensive experience with .NET Core, .NET 5/6/7, and .NET Framework, leveraging technologies like ASP.NET Core, Entity Framework Core, LINQ, SignalR, Blazor, and more to build robust solutions.
+- **Advanced C# Proficiency**: Expertise in writing clean, maintainable, and efficient C# code following SOLID principles, Design Patterns, and best practices.
+- **Frontend and Backend Development**: Proficient in developing modern front-end interfaces using Angular and WPF, and back-end services with ASP.NET Core, REST APIs, and GraphQL.
+- **Cloud Integration and DevOps**: Deep experience with Microsoft Azure, including services like Azure Functions, Logic Apps, Cosmos DB, Azure Service Bus, and setting up CI/CD pipelines using Azure DevOps.
+- **Database Management**: Strong skills in database design and optimization using SQL Server, including performance tuning with Azure Redis Cache and experience with NoSQL databases like Cosmos DB.
+- **Agile Methodologies**: Experienced in agile software development practices, including Scrum and Kanban, ensuring timely delivery of high-quality software.
+- **Team Leadership & Mentoring**: Proven track record of mentoring developers, leading teams, and managing projects from conception through to successful delivery.

-### Projects and Achievements
+## Projects and Achievements
-- Developed a web application for a leading e-commerce company, using ASP.NET MVC, Entity Framework, and Azure.
-The application handled millions of transactions per day, with high availability and security.
-Implemented features such as shopping cart, payment gateway, order management, etc.

-- Contributed to an open-source projects using C# and .NET Core.
+- **Nar’aakom Mobile Application (Backend Services)**: Spearheaded the migration from REST API to GraphQL, integrating Azure Active Directory and enhancing performance with Azure Redis Cache, and transitioned data storage to a FHIR-compliant database.
+- **Hotel ERP Solution**: Developed key modules for a SaaS-based ERP solution, including the implementation of microservices using Azure Service Bus and RabbitMQ, improving system scalability and reliability.
+- **SmartPABX Cloud-Based Phone System**: Led the modernization of a legacy telecommunications system by upgrading from WinForms to WPF, improving UI responsiveness, and adding dynamic call management features.
+- **Labour Forecasting System for McDonald’s**: Built a web application that dramatically improved labor allocation efficiency, reducing decision-making time from months to minutes, and consistently received perfect client satisfaction scores.
+- **Retail Inventory Management System**: Successfully migrated legacy reporting from Crystal Reports to iTextSharp, significantly enhancing performance and reducing operational costs.
+- **Contributed to many opensource Projects which I found useful for the community

 ## 🚧
 <p><img src="https://readme-typing-svg.herokuapp.com?lines=I+build+using+👇+👇+👇" alt="I build using" /> </p>